 Belmont Lake State Park

-The first 50 carved pumpkins to arrive set sail atop flotation devices on Belmont Lake.
+The first 50 carved pumpkins contributed by visitors set sail atop flotation devices on Belmont Lake.
 Children can make crafts, play games, visit the "Spooky Den," check out the petting zoo, and stop at trick-or-treat stations.

-What's cuter than a parade of costumed penguins?
+What's cuter than a Halloween parade of costumed penguins at the Long Island Aquarium?

 Bats, Barnacles & Broomsticks — Riverhead